shopware/store-api-reference/docs/guides/faq.md

 > }
 > ```

-**How can I check whether I'm currently logged in?**
+**How can I check whether I am currently logged in?**

-> The least you need in order to have a logged in is a `sw-context-token` header.
-In order to check whether you're actually logged in call the following endpoint
+> The least you need in order to have logged in is, a `sw-context-token` header.
+In order to check whether you are actually logged in call the following endpoint
 >
 > ```text
 > GET /store-api/account/customer
 > ```
 >
-> If you're logged in, you should see user related information, it not the response will contain a `403 Forbidden - CHECKOUT__CUSTOMER_NOT_LOGGED_IN` response exception.
+> If you are logged in, you should see user related information, else the response will contain a `403 Forbidden - CHECKOUT__CUSTOMER_NOT_LOGGED_IN` exception.

 **Is there an SDK for the Store API?**

-> In fact, there's a Javascript SDK which has been built as part of the Shopware PWA platform.
+> In fact, there is a Javascript SDK which has been built as part of the Shopware PWA platform.
 Feel free to use it in any other Javascript-based projects - [https://www.npmjs.com/package/@shopware-pwa/shopware-6-client](https://www.npmjs.com/package/@shopware-pwa/shopware-6-client)

 **My customFields only contain IDs and not the objects?**